Crush (Jennifer Paige song): Live performances

 In August 1998, Paige made her debut TV appearance singing "Crush" on the ABC TV show Live with Regis and Kathie Lee.
 Paige also performed the show live on the Australian prime time TV show Hey Hey It's Saturday where she was presented an award for platinum sales of "Crush" in Australia.
 On September 11, 1998, Paige was featured and performed "Crush" on Top of the Pops, which was performed live.

-This song was later (in Sept 1999) covered by Hong Kong singer Joey Yung, in Cantonese version of Unknown (“未知”).

-In 2016, a cover of "Crush" by jazz keyboardist John Novello featuring R&B saxophonist Gerald Albright on the chorus reached number eight on the US Billboard Smooth Jazz Airplay chart.
-It entered at number 45 on the Smooth Jazz chart the week of January 26, 2016.
-As of the March 26, 2016 chart, it had spent a total of 7 weeks in the top 30.

-A cover of "Crush" also appears on Jai Paul's album "Leak 04-13 (Bait Ones)", released in 2019.

-In 2025, singer-songwriter Katy Perry performed a medley of the song with her song "Crush" as part of her the Lifetimes Tour.